Table of Contents

 Yes, a weighted blanket can be too heavy if the weight of the blanket exceeds the recommended weight guidelines.
 We recommend avoiding weighted blankets that are more than 30 pounds, as they can be overly restrictive and cause additional health problems such as overheating and the feeling of being suffocated by the weighted blanket.

 Our Tip: To make sure the blanket is not too heavy, you should select a blanket that is 10% of your body weight plus one pound.
+The Corala Weighted Blanket Calculator is an online interactive tool developed to help you find the ideal weight of a weighted blanket.

 This will ensure that you are comfortable and able to move freely while being hugged by the weight.
 If you find that the blanket is too heavy, you should opt for a lighter blanket to ensure that you are able to sleep soundly and peacefully.